Anthony-Nolan/Atlas/README_ManualTesting.md

 - `Atlas.MatchPrediction.Test.Verification.Test`
   - Minimal suite of unit tests for the `Atlas.MatchPrediction.Test.Verification` project, with sufficient coverage only to ensure the reliability of the generated data.

+- `Atlas.MatchPrediction.Test.Verification.Data`
+  - Project to manage Entity Framework migrations for the local Verification database.

 ## Verification

 ### Start Up Guide
 - Run Migrations
-  - Run EF Core Migrations for the `Atlas.MatchPrediction.Test.Verification` project.
+  - Run EF Core Migrations for the `Atlas.MatchPrediction.Test.Verification.Data` project.
   - Instructions for VS PkgMgrCons
-    - Set Default Project (dropdown in PkgMgrConsole window) to be `Atlas.MatchPrediction.Test.Verification`.
+    - Set Default Project (dropdown in PkgMgrConsole window) to be `Atlas.MatchPrediction.Test.Verification.Data`.
-    - Set Startup Project (Context menu of Solution Explorer) to be `Atlas.MatchPrediction.Test.Verification`.
+    - Set Startup Project (Context menu of Solution Explorer) to be `Atlas.MatchPrediction.Test.Verification.Data`.
     - Run `Update-Database` in the console.
     - Open your local SQL Server and verify the creation of the database: `AtlasMatchPredictionVerification`.
 - Compile and Run Functions app